BlueBrain/sonata-extension/source/recipe.rst

     - `StructuralType` or any other entity with the attributes

         - `id` to describe the `mtype`
-        - `spineLength` given in μm to increase the overlap detection radius for both basal and apical dendrites.
+        - `spineLength` given in μm to increase the overlap detection radius for both basal and apical dendrites

     - `InterBoutonInterval`_